 What do you do if a saltwater crocodile attacks you?

 If a saltwater crocodile attacks you, it is crucial to stay calm as you protect yourself.
 If you see a crocodile approaching you, try to back away slowly.
-However, if it grabs you, you need to fight back.
+However, if it grabs you, you need to fight back as a last line of defence.
 Crocodiles have sensitive areas on their heads, such as their eyes and nose, so try to hit or poke these areas with whatever you have available.
 Use sticks, rocks, or your hands to punch the crocodile in the eyes or nose.